-(j) the manner in which the proposal price is to be expressed, including a statement on whether the price covers elements apart from the cost of services, such as reimbursement for transportation, I o d g i n g, insurance, use of equipment, duties or taxes;

-- (k) whether the procedure to ascertain the successful proposal shall be based on the lowest cost or quality and cost or a combination of the lowest cost, quality and criteria other than cost but stipulated in the request for proposals; and - (1) a short list to be made of only national consultants for consulting assignment, ~ contract within a set threshold in the procurement regulation, provided that national consultants possess such requisite skills. - (2) The procuring entity shall provide the same information to every consultant requested to submit proposals.

-50. (1) A consultant shall be allowed to request for clarification on the request from the procuring entity and such request may be within a reasonable time to be specified.

-Clarification and Modification of requests for proposals

-- (2) A procuring entity may, whether on its initiative or as a result of a request for clarification by a consultant, modify the request for proposals by issuing an addendum at any time prior to the deadline for submission of proposals. - (3) The addendum shall be communicated promptly before the deadline for the submission of proposals to the short listed consultants to whom the procuring entity has provided the request for proposals and shall be binding on those consultants. - (4) If the procuring entity convenes a meeting of consultants, it shall prepare minutes of the meeting containing the issues submitted at the meeting for clarification of the request for proposal and its responses to those issues, without identifying the sources of the requests for clarification. - (5) The minutes shall be provided promptly before the deadlines for the submission of proposals to the consultants participating in the selection proceedings to enable them take the minutes into account in preparing their proposals.

-51. (1) The procuring entity shall allow sufficient time for the preparation and submission of the request education of the request and the deadline for submission.
+- the manner in which the proposal price is to be expressed, including a statement on whether the price covers elements apart from the cost of services, such as reimbursement for transportation, lodging, insurance, use of equipment, duties or taxes; - (k) whether the procedure to ascertain the successful proposal shall be based on the lowest cost or quality and or a combination of the lowest cost, quality and criteria other than cost but stipulated in the request for proposals; and - (l) a short list to be made of only national consultants for consulting assignment, contract within a set threshold in the procurement regulation provided that national consultants possess such requisite skills. - (2) The procuring entity shall provide the same information to every consultant requested to submit proposals. - 47.
+(1) A Consultant shall be allowed to request for clarification on the request from the procuring entity and such request may be made within a reasonable time to be specified. - (2) A procuring entity may, whether on its initiative or as a result of request for the clarification by a consultant, modify the request for proposals by issuing an addendum at any time prior to the deadline for submission of proposals. - (3) The addendum shall be communicated promptly before the deadline for the submission of proposals to the short listed consultants to whom the procuring entity has provided the request for proposals and shall be binding on those consultants. - (4) If the procuring entity convenes a meeting of consultants, it shall prepare minutes of the meeting containing the issues submitted at the meeting for clarification of the request for proposal and its responses to those issues without identifying the sources of the requests for clarifications. - (5) The minutes shall be provided promptly before the deadlines for the submission of proposals to the consultants participating in the selection proceedings to enable them take the minutes into account in their proposals. - 48.
+(1) The procuring entity shall allow sufficient time for the preparation and submission of the requested proposals but shall in no case give less than thirty (30) days between the issue of the notice or request and the deadline for submission. - (2) The technical and financial proposals shall be submitted simultaneously but in separate envelopes. - (3) A proposal received after the deadline for submission of proposals, shall be returned to the sender unopened.